Gerald17/tictactoe-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+1. Clone or download the repository from github https://github.com/Gerald17/tictactoe-test.git
+2. In the project directory, you can run
+3. Run npm install
+4.

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`